-The IPA Isolated Power Panel offers a compact solution for 120V equipment loads providing power connections in a limited space.
+The Enhanced IPA Isolated Power Panel includes an industry leading 6” back box depth, a concealed hinged front, and offers a compact solution for 120V equipment loads providing power connections in a limited space.
 The IPA can incorporate up to eight power receptacles and/or seven twist lock ground jacks on the front of the panel.
-This feature is especially useful in areas where there is a need for localized power outlets therefore typically this panel is often installed in hospital ICUs, CCUs, Trauma/ED and Post-Op recovery areas.
+This feature is especially useful in areas where there is a need for localized power outlets therefore typically this panel is often installed in hospital ICUs, CCUs, and Trauma/ED.

 Back Box Size